benjamindehli/VoltageControlledCassetteOrgan/README.md

 |:--:|
 |Volume control for the "key click" sound|

-During the early production of Hammond organs, a seemingly unintentional and unwanted occurrence was observed — a distinctive click or pop sound that accompanied the pressing of a key.
+During the early production of Hammond organs, a seemingly unintentional and unwanted occurrence was observed: a distinctive click or pop sound that accompanied the pressing of a key.
 Initially, this peculiar phenomenon was perceived as a manufacturing flaw or an undesirable artifact of the instrument.
 Efforts were made to mitigate or eliminate the clicking sound, as it was not part of the intended design.

 Musicians discovered that this inadvertent click, which was initially considered a fault, actually contributed a unique and appealing quality to the instrument's overall sound.
 Rather than viewing it as an unwanted artifact, musicians started to appreciate the click as a distinct characteristic that added depth and character to their performances.